 Cost of professional services revenue.
 Cost of professional services revenue consists primarily of costs related to delivering our team's expertise in analytics, strategic advisory, improvement, and implementation services.
 These costs primarily include salary and related personnel costs, travel-related costs, and outside contractor costs.
-We expect cost of professional services revenue to increase in absolute dollars as we increase headcount to accommodate growth, including Tech-enabled Managed Services.
+The 2023 Restructuring Plan increased the cost of professional services revenue in the fourth quarter of 2023 due to severance costs, but we expect that the reduction in headcount will reduce future, ongoing cost of professional services revenue.
+We further expect that the future savings from the reduced headcount will be offset by continued growth in our professional services, including TEMS.